learn-co-curriculum/dsc-coefficient-of-determination-lab/README.md

 This R-Squared value is very low, but remember that it wasn't from real data.
 So now, we have quite a few functions for calculating slope, intercept, best-fit line, plotting and calculating R-squared.
 In the next lab, you'll put these all together to run a complete regression experiment.

 ## Summary
-In this lesson you learned how to calculate the R-Squared value in python and numpy.
-In the next lab, you will put all the functions from last few labs together to create a complete DIY regression experiment.
+In this lesson, you learned how to calculate the R-Squared value in python and numpy.
+In the next lab, you will put all the functions from the last few labs together to create a complete DIY regression experiment.